-The New Mexico Second Judicial District Attorney's Office received a $1,000,000 SAKI award in fiscal year 2018 from the Bureau of Justice Assistance.
-The District Attorney's Office will utilize this funding to enhance the prosecutorial processes that have resulted from the testing of sexual assault kits in the city of Albuquerque and Bernalillo County.
-The City of Albuquerque Police Department received SAKI funding in fiscal year 2017; therefore, an increased caseload is anticipated from the District Attorney's Office.
-The office will establish a Sexual Assault Cold Case Working Group, contract additional personnel, and develop and implement victim-centered communication and coordination strategies.
+The New Mexico Second Judicial District Attorney's Office has received nearly $3 million in SAKI funding since its first award in FY2018.
+The District Attorney's Office is utilizing their initial $1-million award to enhance the prosecutorial processes that have resulted from testing sexual assault kits (SAKs) in the city of Albuquerque and Bernalillo County.
+The City of Albuquerque Police Department received SAKI funding in FY2017; therefore, the District Attorney's Office has seen an increased caseload.
+The office has established a Sexual Assault Cold Case Working Group, contracted additional personnel, and is currently developing and implementing victim-centered communication and coordination strategies.

 Dozens of lawyers volunteer to help prosecute rape kit backlog cases

 The Bernalillo County District Attorney’s office is rolling out a new initiative to prevent another devastating and dangerous backlog in the court system.